Insight Tech Hub blog

 We were given the opportunity to meet all graduates before the scheme started.
 We got to know each other and set up a group chat to keep in touch.
 After many chats and some good banter, it felt like I was starting this job with friends.
 I knew I wouldn’t be alone at lunch on my first day!

 My fellow graduates are one of the best elements of the scheme.
-Over the first 12 weeks we had one training day a week together, followed by many a social event, which allowed us to really bond.
+Over the first 12 weeks we had one training day a week together, followed by many social events, which allowed us to really bond.
 We all sit in different areas of the business so there is always someone that can shed some light on any problem you may be experiencing – whether it be technical, finance or even compliance.
 I can safely say I think I have made friends for life.

 Complete the IMC (Investment Management Certificate)